2022 United States House of Representatives elections in Florida: District 28

-Republican Carlos Giménez, who has represented the 26th district since 2021, flipped that district and was elected with 52% of the vote in 2020.
+Republican Carlos Giménez, who had represented the 26th district since 2021, flipped that district and was elected with 52% of the vote in 2020.
 Giménez won re-election in the new 28th district in 2022.

-The boundaries of the district have been redrawn from 2020 determined by the 2020 redistricting cycle.
+The boundaries of the district were redrawn from 2020, determined by the 2020 redistricting cycle.

-This district is included on the list of Republican-held seats the Democratic Congressional Campaign Committee is targeting in 2022.
+This district was included on the list of Republican-held seats the Democratic Congressional Campaign Committee was targeting in 2022.